LottieFiles/lottie-docs/docs/aep.md

 3. Luma
 4. Inverted Luma

-Time streching is defined as a fraction of _Stretch Numerator_ / _Stretch Denominator_
+Time streching an is defined as a fraction of _Stretch Numerator_ / _Stretch Denominator_
+In, Out, and Start time are similarly defined as fractions, yielding their time in seconds.
+The default denominator for theese seems to be _frame\_rate * 512_.

 ### `idta`